Singh-Shivani/3D-Animation-UI/README.md

 - Even if you have no idea about 3D design, I'll highly recommend you using these tools atleast for once(specially Framer, if you have enough knowledge about prototyping tools🥳).
 - P.S.
 It might seem too many steps ahead but it's a very simple and easy to do process.
 Just go for it.😎
   ### In Figma🎯
-  - Make basic layout of any device you want to include( I used iPhone 11 max pro).
+  - Make basic layout of any device you want to use( I used iPhone 11 max pro).
 Make one rectangle(this will be the area where your 3D model will run) inside this device of any width and height you want to keep(Mine - 396x439).
   - For running your 3D model inside this rectangle we'll need a figma plugin which will add our HTML, CSS and JS code to link it with this rectangle.
-Go to Plugins -> Search 'Anima' -> Install or Add.
+Go to Plugins -> Search 'Anima' -> Install.
-  - For running this 3D model, we'll need 3D design code.
-Now go to <a href="https://codepen.io/elliezen/pen/yMqqWe">Three.js Saturn</a>.
   - Come back to figma design.
 Click on menu -> Go to plugins -> click on 'Anima'.
 You'll see a small window of this plugin on your screen.
+  - For running this 3D model, we'll need 3D design code.
+Now, go to <a href="https://codepen.io/elliezen/pen/yMqqWe">Three.js Saturn</a>.
   - Click on the rectangle and after that on Anima's screen click on 'Embed Code'.
 Copy the HTML code from Three.js and paste it into the 'Selected Frame' of Anima.
-Copy Css code from the same wesbite and paste it just below your HTML code in Anima inside <style></style>.
+Copy the CSS code from the same wesbite and paste it just below your HTML code in Anima inside <style></style>.
 Copy the JS and paste it below CSS code inside <script></script>
-  - On Anima where you pasted HTML and CSS, click on 'Website' given below and write <b><scipt src = ""></scipt></b>.
-Go to Three.js, click on Setting icon and on left side click to JS.
+  - On Anima where you pasted HTML and CSS, click on 'Website' given below and write "<scipt></scipt>"  Go to Three.js, click on Setting icon and on left side click to JS.
 You'll find 2 links.
-Copy 1st one and paste in into those "" of script tag, similarly write another script tag and paste 2nd link into that.
+Copy 1st one and paste in src = " --link here-- "of script tag, similarly write another script tag and paste 2nd link into that.
   - Click on 'Save'.
 Click on 'Preview in Browser'(Be patient).
 And walla!🤩 3D animation has been incorporate inside your rectangle.

   ### In Framer🎯